elsayed85/medical/README.md

   * * clinic admin can add medcines
 * admin control all functions of the website
 * profile for :
-  * * admin for contact for any problem
+  * * admin
+  ** can add any type of user [patient , foctor , clinic , hospital ]
   * * every patient and show the staticts of the patient
   * * every doctor and the clinics belong to him
-  * * every clinic and show all information and location in google map
+  * * every clinic and hospital and show all information and location in google map